Medieval folk rock: Decline and diffusion 1976-80

 The first half of the 1970s was a short-lived peak in popularity for medieval folk rock.
 Gryphon enjoyed some mainstream success when they played the National theatre and Old Vic and supported Yes on tour.
 However, with line-up changes from about 1975 they began to drop their distinctive medieval sound and became increasingly a mainstream progressive rock band, before they dissolved in 1977.
 Similarly despite retaining elements of medieval music, bands like Gentle Giant rapidly moved off into further experimentation and were soon being classified under the more general category of progressive rock.

 The only places where medieval folk rock was growing in the late 1970s were France and the Netherlands.
 In France, particularly from Brittany, there were bands like Ripaille, formed for a highly regarded eponymous album in 1977, and Saga de Ragnar Lodbrock in 1979.
 In the same period the most enduring French folk rock band Tri Yann also moved into medieval territory.
-There were also a handful of bands in other European counties, including Thomas Flinter from the Netherlands from 1978-80.
+There were also a handful of bands in other European countries, including Thomas Flinter from the Netherlands from 1978 to 1980.
 However, although starting later most of these groups had disbanded or moved on at the start of the 1980s.